Roswell Conspiracies: Aliens, Myths and Legends: Alliance operatives

 Ti-Yet (Dale Wilson): A Guardian among the Yeti.
 He was responsible for the safety of his people and protecting their most valued possession from their sworn enemies.
 He eventually becomes integrated as an agent of the Alliance and becomes a great friend to Nick.
 First appearance: Episode 3 - Mountain Retreat.

 Ms. Smith-Heisen: She is the liaison between the Alliance and the government, acting as sort of a director, but not superior to general Rinaker.
-She is the first to discover the Shadoen Multitude Fleet approaching the Earth but was incapacitated by Rinikar before he tried to escape.
+She is the first to discover the second Shadoen Multitude Fleet approaching the Earth but was incapacitated by Rinikar before he tried to escape.

 Keung Ling: A human agent within the Global Alliance with a thirst for power and attention.
 He temporarily shares control of his body with a Vodun named Babul, which enhances his abilities above the average human.
 Babul and Ling come to respect one another and act as a team.
 Babul assumes complete control over Ling to assist the Vodun when they take over the bunker but regrets his actions; Babul ultimately sacrifices himself to destroy the Vodun and to allow Ling to survive.

 Dorian Wyrick: A former US marine and a close friend of Trueblood, he is a good soldier and a loyal agent to the Alliance.
 He rescues Ms. Smith-Heisen after she was assaulted by Rinaker upon discovering the Shadoen Fleet approaching Earth.
 He also forms part of the team that retrieves the EMP bomb, left in the vision cave by Trueblood.

 Prof. Antonio Alascano: The section head among the scientists who develop the weapons, gadgets and vehicles used by the Alliance.

 Dr. Marina Petrovic: The Alliance pathologist, an eccentric woman who has the task of eradicating alien viruses or find antidotes to vampires poisons.

 Delfin Tabada: One of the most loyal men of Rinaker.
 He is a militant, grumpy, and rude torture expert put in charge of the Omega Level.